Looking for the Best Collagen Supplement? What You Need to KnowReading Time: 9 minutes

 Again, use caution when considering these products and be aware of the other ingredients that may be in them, such as sugar, high fructose corn syrup, food dyes, and preservatives that may do more harm than good for your overall health.

-Many collagen creams for skin renewal are also called “anti-aging” creams.
+Many collagen creams for skin care and renewal are also called “anti-aging” creams.
 Most are based on the science behind pentapeptides and hexapeptides (remember that peptides are the building blocks of collagen).

 Pentapeptides are small clusters of five long-chain amino acids that act like chemical messengers in the body.
 Likewise, hexapeptides are chains of six amino acids.
 They have been known to relax and smooth up certain facial wrinkles.